maths/moodle-qbank_gitsync/doc/exportrepofrommoodle.md

 Examples:

-`php exportrepo.php -r "C:\question_repos" -f "source_1\edmundlocal_system_question_manifest.json"`
+`php exportrepofrommoodle.php -r "C:\question_repos" -f "source_1\edmundlocal_system_question_manifest.json"`

-The manifest file should have been created by createrepo.php if the repo was initially created by exporting questions from Moodle or importrepo.php if questions were initially imported into Moodle from an existing repo.
+The manifest file should have been created by createrepo.php if the repo was initially created by exporting questions from Moodle or importrepotomoodle.php if questions were initially imported into Moodle from an existing repo.

 The context of the questions to export will be extracted from the manifest file.